 09. Implement A Client Offboarding System

-Client onboarding is a popular topic in the online world, but no one ever talks about project handoff.
+Client onboarding is a popular topic in the online world, but no one ever talks about client offboarding.

 10. Start Batching Regular Tasks

 Lastly, I want to talk about batching.
-All designers should have batch days.
+All freelancers should have batch days.

 A batch day is a day when you handle ONE task only.
 For example, I have batch days for blogging, email marketing and creating content.
 It allows me to handle them on one day- no more- so that I can focus on more important things like client work.